 Different attendees have different needs — especially guests with disabilities.
 Visit Orlando is proud to provide information and services for those visitors with special needs.
 Whether researching Orlando hotels and transportation options, or finding out about the latest Americans with Disabilities Act (ADA) requirements, Visit Orlando is here to help.

-Please note: Depending on the timing of your visit, some experiences may be temporarily modified or closed.
-Learn more about healthy business travel in Orlando, and check with your favorite medical service providers for their current status.
+Please note: Depending on the timing of your visit, some experiences may be temporarily modified.
+Learn more about healthy business travel in Orlando, and check with your favorite venues for their current status.